julienstroheker/loadimpact-vsts-extension/README.md

 ## Prerequisite:

+* Typescript
+* tfx-cli
-You need to have an account on [LoadImpact.com](https://loadimpact.com/) and generate an API Token to use it.
+* You need to have an account on [LoadImpact.com](https://loadimpact.com/) and generate an API Token to use it.

 ## To compile, please run:
 1. npm update